shyamsundar1682/M1_Projectgoal_UTI/1_requirements/README.md

 3. Calculator Program in C using do-while loop and switch statement.
 4. Calculator Program in C using function and switch statement.

+# Swot Analysis

+# STRENGTHS

+The ultimate strength Calculators is its innovative,user-friendly and long lasting etc..

+ # WEAKNESSES

+do not inlude all the operations rather have onlty addition,subtraction multiplication, division ,modulas ,power and factorial.

+# OPPORTUNITIES

+The tech-based market has a huge opportunities in capturing the youth market.
+And this calculator comparatively already one step ahead than other

+# THREATS

+The slower growth in technological innovation will also bring a significant threat in the upcoming dynamic world.